-Please note that DHCD will work with all interested parties toward the resolution of unresolved matters, where appropriate.
-Applicants must demonstrate the ability to meet all reporting and record keeping requirements.
-Please note, 2024 (January 1 - December 31) is year-one of a two-year funding cycle.
 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
 (CDBG only) Not applicable Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only) Not applicable Identify the method of selecting project sponsors (including providing full access to grassroots faithbased and other community-based organizations).
+(ESG only) Not applicable Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
 (HOPWA only) Not applicable Describe how resources will be allocated among funding categories.
-In the DPA program, HOME funds are limited to needed down payment and closing costs, the costs associated with conducted required inspections, and housing counseling.
+In the DPA program, eligible expenses for HOME funds are limited to needed down payment and closing costs, the costs associated with conducted required inspections, and housing counseling.

 Describe threshold factors and grant size limits.
 Applicants for subrecipient contracts must meet threshold requirements (listed above) and score at least 60 points based on a panel review of each proposal.
-Grant sizes to sub-recipient are awarded based on score, local market, and available funds.
+Grant sizes to subrecipient are awarded based on score, local market, and available funds.
 Assistance to homebuyers is based on underwriting criteria and based on need.
 Please note, 2024 (January 1 - December 31) is year-one of a two-year funding cycle.
-Any balance not expended during the 2023/2024 program year will be allocated to a Performance Pool.
+Any balance not expended during the 2024/2025 program year will be allocated to a Performance Pool.
 Please note, the next round of applications for a new two-year cycle is Fall 2025.
 What are the outcome measures expected as a result of the method of distribution?
-DHCD anticipates assisting approximately 80 low/moderate income first-time homebuyers (households) with the DPA method of distribution.
-8 State Program Name: Virginia Homeless Solutions Program (VSHP) Funding Sources: HOPWA ESG Describe the state program addressed by the Method of Distribution.
-The goals of the Virginia Homeless Solutions Program are: • To reduce the number of individuals/households who become homeless; • To shorten the length of time an individual or household is homeless; and • To reduce the number of individuals/households that return to homelessness.
+DHCD anticipates assisting approximately 70 low/moderate income first-time homebuyers (households) with the DPA method of distribution.
+7 State Program Name: Virginia Homeless Solutions Program (VHSP) Funding Sources: HOPWA ESG Describe the state program addressed by the Method of Distribution.
+The goals of the Virginia Homeless Solutions Program are: To reduce the number of individuals/households who become homeless; To shorten the length of time an individual or household is homeless; and To reduce the number of individuals/households that return to homelessness.
 DHCD will meet these goals through supporting Continuum of Care (CoC) strategies and homeless service and prevention programs that align with these goals.